-Not all warranties are created equally.
+Not all warranties are created equal.
 If you aren’t happy with the warranty your builder provides, ask for something different, or look for another builder.

-Note: Every builder in the state of Texas is responsible for your slab and structure for ten years after construction.
+Note: Every builder in the state of Texas is supposed to be responsible for your slab and structure for ten years after construction.

 Here’s the tricky part – if your builder goes out of business, you no longer have a warranty.
 Some builders change the name of their business every couple of years so that their warranties are voided.